 When choosing a service, think about the location and what services are available in your local area.
 It's also important to think about operating hours, cost, parent involvement and the style of care or education that works best for you and your child.
 To find an ECE service in your area you could:

-- search the internet for ECE services
+- do a web search for ECE services

 - visit services in your area